Jacob Dehn Andersen

-Jacob Dehn Andersen (born 4 August 1995) is a retired Danish professional footballer who played as a centre back.
-He is currently the assistant coach of Skive IK.
+Jacob Dehn Andersen (born 4 August 1995) is a Danish retired professional footballer who played as a centre back.
+He is currently the assistant manager of Kolding IF.

 Club career

 Randers

 Dehn debuted for Randers FC at the age of 16 on 27 April 2012 against Viborg FF.
 He was also on a trial at Celtic earlier in his youth career.
 He signed a 3-year old professional contract and was promoted to the first team squad at the age of only 16.

 Dehn was a very talented player and went on a trial at Wolverhampton Wanderers in March 2015, without earning any contract.
 He announced in June 2015, that he wouldn't continue at the club for the next season.

 Vejle Boldklub

 On 3 July 2015 it was confirmed, that Dehn had signed a 1.5-year contract with Vejle Boldklub.
 He played his first match for Vejle against FC Fredericia on 26 July 2015, which ended 1-1.

 In July 2016, he was on a one-week trial at Falkenbergs FF, however, he didn't get any contract.
 Dehn wanted to start a new chapter in another club and Vejle announced in July 2016, that they had terminated his contract.